TeamUTC-InternProject/pearl_ui/README.md

 #### You need the following libraries installed:

 - matplotlib, a library for plotting data
-- NumPy, a library for numberic computing
+- NumPy, a library for numeric computing
-- PySide2, a Python binding to the Qt user interface library
+- PyQt5, a Python binding to the Qt user interface library
 - pySerial, a library for serial code IO

 ### Installation